bhavin3524/sap/README.md

 java -jar target/sap-0.0.1-SNAPSHOT.jar --start "Hamburg" --end "Frankfurt" --transportation-method diesel-car-medium

-Notes:
+### Notes
-•	Parameters can be passed using either spaces or =.
+- Parameters can be passed using either spaces or `=`.
-•	Cities with spaces must be quoted.
+- Cities with spaces must be quoted.
+- And no route found between the two cities getting 0 output.

 ⸻